Flour Farm Ingredient Substitution Guide

-Salt: We use pink Himalayan salt as our go to salt.
+Salt: We use Extra Fine Pink Himalayan salt as our go to salt.
 Use a 1:1 conversion if using regular table salt or sea salt.
 If you use Kosher salt, double the amount listed.

 Sour Cream: Try your favorite vegan sour cream or make your own.
 There are many recipes on the internet that use a range of ingredients such as cashews, soy and almond milk.
 Another alternative to sour cream is yogurt – either dairy or non-dairy varieties, preferably Greek style.